rayfould/Muse/README.md

 **Feedback:**<br>
 I like the layout on the home screen with the categories, feels very organized - I know how the app works, pretty straightforward for a new user, I like that I can physically click and navigate into different communities - it feels better than maybe using a filter or search bar.<br><br>
 **Suggested improvements:**<br>
 Fade in could be a bit slower to get a better effect.
-Maybe choose a feed from different categories instead of going to each one - a tailored home page. <br><br>
+Maybe choose a feed from different categories instead of going to each one - a tailored home page.
+Also, since you are trying to build a community, maybe add a function to chat with friends/message people individually? <br><br>

 **<ins>Friend #3</ins>**<br><br>
 **Feedback:**<br>